·

 • Herbs:

-• Skullcap and Motherwort tinctures used together (Postpartum uterine cramping)
+• Crampbark, Skullcap and Motherwort tinctures used together (Postpartum uterine cramping)

 • Magnesium lotion (on thighs to promote restful sleep and prevent muscle contractions (Charley Horse), or on tummy, rubbed in a clockwise directions to stimulate the bowels and relieve constipation)